nickpucci-ops/SL-and-UL-machine-learning/README.md

 # SL-and-UL-learning
-# CS465/565 Homework 1 - Part 1: Supervised Learning
+# Part 1: Supervised Learning

 ## How to run
 Make sure you have python 3 installed along with the following pip packages: `pandas`, `numpy`, `scikit-learn`.